-Whenever I think of my mom’s baked Amish Chicken dish I don’t get excited like I do for my Southwestern Cobb Salad or a Chicken Marsala, pasta, but every time I take a bite of it I truly feel filled up with love.
+While this Chicken Casserole, may not get my taste buds as excited as Southwestern Cobb Salad or a Chicken Marsala, every time I take a bite of this Creamy Chicken Casserole, I truly feel filled up with love.

-It speaks of my childhood to me, it is comfort food at it’s finest–rich and soul-satisfying, yet SIMPLE.
+This Creamy Noodle Casserole with chicken speaks of my childhood to me, it is comfort food at it’s finest–rich and soul-satisfying, yet SIMPLE!

 - It is relatively easy to make.